Polynomial Functors of Modules

 Polynomial functors were initially conceived for abelian groups.
-While the notion, as such, is perfectly sensible for modules over any ring, it will clearly be deficient, as scalar multiplication is nowhere taken into account.
-As a remedy, we introduce the notion of \emph{numerical functors} (Definition \ref{D: Numerical}), designed to make sense for any binomial (or numerical) base ring.
-We explore their elementary properties, examine \emph{analytic functors} (Definition \ref{D: Analytic}) in some detail, and then exhibit a projective generator for the category of numerical functors, which will be found Morita equivalent to the category of modules over the \emph{augmentation algebra} $\BB$, with $\B$ betokening the base ring (Theorem \ref{T: Morita}).
-Morally, all theorems valid for (integral) polynomial functors will remain valid, \emph{mutatis mutandis}, for numerical functors.
+While the notion, as such, is perfectly sensible for modules over any ring, and indeed admits a wide range of applications, scalar multiplication is nowhere taken into account.
+As a remedy for this, we introduce the notion of \emph{numerical functor} (Definition \ref{D: Numerical}), designed to make sense for any base ring $\B$ that is \emph{binomial}, which is to say equipped with binomial co-efficients.
+Since polynomial and numerical functors concur over $\Z$, all our results will be valid for integral polynomial functors.

+There is a characterisation of numerical functors that is found to tie in closely with strict polynomial functors: